The HOW Matters, An Accommodation Done Differently

 If you don’t know me well, I’m an educational psychologist with 15 years of experience.
 I’ve worked in US schools and private practice, and have supported international school teams, counselors, and parents in 53 countries.
 I have lived in Berlin for the last 5 years, in Los Angeles, and New York.

-My work sits at the intersection of two spaces: school-based systems and family support.
+My work sits at the intersection of two spaces: school-based culture and systems and parent partnership.

-In working with international schools to develop the strong cultural foundations on which inclusion and MTSS thrive, there are often gems worth sharing with the larger international school community as we collectively build our practices.
+In working with international schools to develop the strong cultural foundations on which inclusion and MTSS thrive, there are often little gems worth sharing with the larger international school community.

 Here is one that is small, but mighty, and often overlooked.